-Martine, a former federal prosecutor, represents individuals, boards and companies in their most critical situations.
-She is widely recognized for her white collar work, including a Band 1 ranking from Chambers USA.
-She is “an excellent partner who takes the time to truly understand our business,” a client tells Chambers.
-“Her advice and counsel is risk-based, practical and action-focused.”
-Other clients call her a “phenomenal lawyer” whose “strategic abilities . . . are off the charts.”
+Martine is co-head of our White Collar Defense & Investigations practice.
+A former federal prosecutor, she represents individuals, boards and companies in their most critical situations.
+She is ranked in Band 1 by Chambers, where clients say she is "an excellent partner who takes the time to truly understand our business” and offers advice that "is risk-based, practical and action-focused."
+Other clients call her a "phenomenal lawyer" whose "strategic abilities . . . are off the charts."

 Martine represents clients in grand jury, regulatory and internal investigations involving allegations of securities fraud, sexual misconduct, tax fraud, foreign corrupt practices, money laundering, pharmaceutical and medical device marketing and anti-kickback law violations.
 She advises companies and boards on governance and compliance.

 She is a member of the Women in Law Empowerment Forum’s Global Advisory Board and sits on the boards of the Federal Defenders of New York and Prisoners’ Legal Services.

 - Boards, companies and individuals on workplace misconduct matters, including highly sensitive investigations, compliance and cultural assessments, and crisis management

 - A Fortune 100 company in connection with sensitive allegations of sexual misconduct

 - Acting CEO of a major not-for-profit in congressional investigation into historical sexual misconduct at the organization

 - Major professional services firms, financial institutions and other companies in investigations involving the DOJ, SEC and other regulators